How ‘Putin’s chef’ and his Wagner Group cronies are cashing in on conflict

 Wagner deployments overseas have been followed by highly-rewarding commercial agreements.
 In Syria, the Kremlin approved a deal for Russian commercial concerns to receive oil, gas and mining rights on sites captured from Isis.
 Wagner was contracted by the companies to seize sites, and received its cut.

-Prigozhin later struck deals directly with the Assad regime.
-A company owned by him, EvroPolis, generated $162 million in revenue in one year from the al-Shaer gas plant and three other sites.
+Mr Prigozhin later struck deals directly with the Assad regime.
+A company owned by him, EvroPolis, generated $162m (£130m) in revenue in one year from the al-Shaer gas plant and three other sites.
 It is also now under US sanctions.

-In Libya, where Wagner was sent by Moscow to support the Khalifa Haftar in 2018, most of the mercenary forces are now based around oil fields owned by the rebel general Khalifa Haftar.
+In 2018 Wagner was sent by Moscow to support Khalifa Haftar, a rebel general – most of the mercenary forces are now based around oil fields owned by the Gen Haftar.

 Libya is a hub for Wagner operations in Mali, where it is replacing French, British and other Western forces, and the CAR.
-The company first deployed in Mali in a deal reportedly worth $11 million a month to train and support local forces.
+The company first deployed in Mali in a deal reportedly worth $11m (£8.9m) a month to train and support local forces.
 Moscow has also supplied Sukhoi warplanes and military helicopters to the government in Bamako.
-Russian Foreign Minister, Sergei Lavrov, visited Mali in February, following a trip to Sudan.
+Russian foreign minister, Sergei Lavrov, visited Mali in February, following a trip to Sudan.

 It is unclear how cash-strapped Mali will pay Wagner, or for the military purchases.
 Opposition and civic society groups claim secret deals have been done on mineral rights and that diamond and gold is being smuggled out.

-Wagner took over an artisanal gold mine in CAR in 2020 and turned it into an industrial complex; in the same year, the country’s ministry of mines cancelled the licence of a Canadian company and instead gave a 25-year-old concession to a Madagascar-registered firm called Midas Resources, owned Prigozhin; Wagner’s mining profit from CAR so far is an estimated $1billion.
+Wagner took over an artisanal gold mine in CAR in 2020 and turned it into an industrial complex; in the same year, the country’s ministry of mines cancelled the licence of a Canadian company and instead gave a 25-year-old concession to a Madagascar-registered firm called Midas Resources, owned by Mr Prigozhin.
+Wagner’s mining profit from CAR so far is an estimated $1bn (£810m)

 Wagner has also moved into timber.
 A 30-year forestry permit in the Congo Basin was granted to Bois Rouge, a firm located in St Petersburg and owned by people close to Prigozhin, and has traded with Meroe Gold in Sudan.

 The Congo Basin is one of the largest stretches of undeveloped rainforest in the world.
-Developing 30 percent of it would be an environmental calamity, according to analysts, but would also yield around $900 million on international markets.
+Developing 30 per cent of it would be an environmental calamity, according to analysts, but would also yield around $900m (£725m) on international markets.

 Another former Wagner employee, Roman, who I first met in Simferopol in Crimea in 2014, pointed out how much the company had changed since then.